SweetspotDS/jquery.mentioner/contributing.md

 1. Run `bower install` to install the front-end dependencies.
 1. Run `grunt` to grunt this project.

 Assuming that you don't see any red, you're ready to go.
-Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.
+Just be sure to open `test/*.html` after making any changes, to ensure that nothing is broken.

 ## Submitting pull requests

 1. Create a new branch, please don't work in your `master` branch directly.
 1. Run `grunt serve`
 1. Add failing tests for the change you want to make.
-Run `grunt` to see the tests fail.
+Open `test/*.html` to see the tests fail.
 1. Fix stuff.
 1. Open `test/*.html` unit test file(s) in actual browser to ensure tests pass everywhere.
 Repeat steps 3-5 until done.
 1. Update the documentation to reflect any changes.